 - 3/4 becomes 9/12.

-- 9 is greater than 8, so 3/4 > 2/3.
+- The Result: 9 is bigger than 8, which means 3/4 > 2/3.

 How it works

-Example: compare 2/3 and 3/4.
+Example: Compare 2/3 and 3/4

-- Left “wing”: 2 × 4 = 8.
+- Left wing: 2 × 4 = 8

-- Right “wing”: 3 × 3 = 9.
+- Right wing: 3 × 3 = 9

-- 9 is greater than 8, so 3/4 wins.
+- The Result: 9 is bigger than 8, so 3/4 takes the win.

 | Feature | Common denominator | Butterfly Method |